 Projects can be planned using either Microsoft Project, for the more complex, or Innate’s resource planning web based spreadsheets for the simpler ones.
 Milestones can be used in either method and Innate’s project baselines preserve original plans as a yardstick.

-As plans get updated and milestone forecast dates change, a simple project milestone tracking report will highlight any delay.
+As plans get updated and milestone forecast dates change, a simple project milestone tracking report will highlight the resourcing implications any delay.